ognivo/regexProgram/README.md

 ```

 ### Installation on Ubuntu 14.04 LTS
-To install the programm on Ubuntu, you will need Boost and Curses libraries,
+To install the program on Ubuntu, you will need Boost and Curses libraries,
 which can be installed by performing the following command:
 ```
 $ sudo apt-get install libboost-all-dev libncurses5-dev